L-Pace/L-Pace.github.io/_projects/cosmic-control-enterprise.md

 # Learning Outcomes
 ## Programming Skills Developed
-During the development process I have learnt some impotant skills.
+During the development process I have learnt some important skills.
 - **Interact System**: The Raycast interaction approach that makes use of the many interactables has truly satisfied me.
-In this way, additional interactables can be easily added to the game, speeding up the de-velopment process.
+In this way, additional interactables can be easily added to the game, speeding up the development process.
 The player can precisely point at an object to receive a message on the screen on how to interact with it, which reduces the learning curve associated with the controls.
-- **Abstract Methods**: fundametals to create a scalable and maintainable code base
+- **Abstract Methods**: fundamentals to create a scalable and maintainable code base

 ## Game Development Insight
 - **Player Experience**: Creating an engaging experience through low-poly graphics and appetible music and SFX